ENTER OUR COMPETITION FROM HOME OR SCHOOL

-We are delighted to be launching the 2021 Competition to schools in Gloucestershire, Oxfordshire, Shropshire, Hampshire, West Sussex and the Isle of Wight and are very grateful for the continued support of our sponsors Coop Midcounties' Best of our Counties in the Midlands and Natures Way Foods in the South.
+We have launched our 2021 competition to schools in Gloucestershire, Oxfordshire, Shropshire, Hampshire, West Sussex and the Isle of Wight and are very grateful for the continued support of our sponsors Coop Midcounties' Best of our Counties in the Midlands and Natures Way Foods in the South.
 They enable us to carry on educating young teenage cooks about where their food comes from and why it's so important to value local food.

 Supporting our local farmers and food producers has never been more important as we move post BREXIT and climate change becomes more of an issue.
 Young cooks are telling us they care about the planet and it's one of the main reasons they want to buy more local food.
 Last year's Gloucestershire winners Emma and Jemima from Denmark Road High School designed a menu that focused on ingredients from within 10 miles of their school in Gloucester.
 They told us why: